openflighthpc/flight-control/README.md

 The system will aim to match a project's budget, estimating when best to switch off nodes to make the most of the remaining budget for this cycle.

-Switch offs are determined based on a weighted priority, calculated by multiplying a given instance type's priority by its compute group's priority, as defined in the project's config file.
+Switch offs are determined based on a weighted priority, calculated by multiplying a given instance type's priority by its compute group's priority, as defined in the project's config.
 Instance types with a lower weighted priority are switched off first.
 However, if switch offs of more expensive, higher priority instances leave enough remaining budget, lower priority instances may then be switched off later (or not at all) to make the most of this surplus.

 Calculations are made based on the assumption that the suggested switch offs are made at 11:30pm on the given date.